Skip to main content

 Identity as a long-term lever

-How one sentence can make quitting easier explains the mechanism and how to shift the framing without forcing it.
+How one sentence makes quitting easier covers the mechanism and how to shift the framing without forcing it.

 Tools and Support That Raise Your Odds

-The evidence is clear that quitting with support produces better outcomes than quitting alone.
-Support takes different forms, and combining them is more effective than relying on any single one.
+The evidence is consistent: quitting with support produces better outcomes than quitting alone, and combining different forms of support produces better outcomes than relying on any single one.

 Tracking and pattern awareness

-Tracking your cravings, triggers, and wins converts a felt experience into data.
-Once you can see that you struggle specifically at 4 PM or after the school run, you have a problem you can actually prepare for, rather than a general sense that quitting is hard.
+Tracking your cravings, triggers, and wins turns a felt experience into data.
+Once you can see that you struggle specifically at 4 PM or after the school run, you have a problem you can prepare for, rather than a vague sense that quitting is hard.

 Behavioural support tools

 Quit It is built around positive reinforcement.
 Every win is acknowledged, nothing resets without warning, and support arrives before craving peaks rather than after.
-The full breakdown of what makes a quit smoking app effective covers what to look for and how these mechanics are grounded in the evidence.
+The full breakdown of what makes a quit smoking app effective covers what to look for and why these mechanics are grounded in the research.
+The app also surfaces money saved and the health milestones as they arrive, so the recovery timeline becomes something you experience in real time, not just something you read about.

 Related Guides